A flowery hibiscus simple syrup perfect for cocktails!

 Hibiscus Simple Syrup

-Of course these beautiful flowers also can be used to make a delicious hibiscus simple syrup that can be used in cocktails or sodas.
+Of course these beautiful flowers also can be used to make a delicious hibiscus simple syrup.
+You can use The Republic of Tea Natural Hibiscus Tea if you don’t have fresh flowers that can be used in cocktails or sodas.

 This post contains affiliate links for products that we think you as readers might find useful, and we make commission off of these!
 For more details about our affiliates, click our Disclosure and Contacts Page.